mora-bprs/SAM-model/readme.md

 - [ ] Integrate SAM into fastSAM notebook for comparision
 - [Sasika] Implement plot with score
 - [ ] Time Profiling for comparisions and benchmarks
-- [ ] Implement Python scripts for implementation
+- [ ] Implement Python scripts for demonstration
-- [ ] Switch to np.random for all random generation
+- [x] Switch to np.random for all random generation
 - [ ] Include logic to look on the 8 corners when nothing found on the center
 - [Sasika] Implement model tuning controls to adjust detection
 - [Sasika] Integration with webcam
 - [x] Move Nix configuration to separate branch

-- [ ] Prepare the branch for merging
+## Long Term Goals
 - [ ] Roadmap to detect and mask other categories (Humans, Vehicles)
 - [ ] Bin Picking literary review
 - [ ] Integrating Model Coordinates with Kuka Arm and ROS
+- [ ] Integrate with common script to switch and test model performance at will